Cosmological gravitational particle production and its implications for cosmological relics: Recent and ongoing activity

-Measurements of the CMB anisotropies are compatible with vanishing isocurvature.
-These constraints are typically expressed in terms of the dimensionless isocurvature power spectrum $\Delta_\mathcal{S}^2(\eta,k)$.
-To calculate this power spectrum, it is convenient to work in the comoving gauge, defined by the coordinate system in which the inflaton perturbations vanish.
-If the plasma arises from the decay of the inflaton, then the radiation perturbations also vanish in the comoving gauge.
-It follows that $\mathcal{S} = \delta_X^{(c)}$ where $\delta_X(\eta,\xvec) = \drho_X / \bar{\rho}_X$ is the dark matter's energy density contrast and the superscript indicates comoving gauge \cite{Chung:2011xd}.
-Thus the isocurvature power spectrum equals the power spectrum of the dark matter's energy density contrast in the comoving gauge $\Delta_\mathcal{S}^2 = \Delta_\delta^2$; an expression for the latter quantity appears in \eref{eq:Deltadelta}.
+To calculate the isocurvature it is convenient to work in the uniform density gauge, which is defined by the coordinate system in which the inflaton perturbations vanish [$\drho_\phi(\eta,\xvec) = 0$].
+If the plasma arises from the decay of the inflaton, then the radiation perturbations also vanish in this gauge [$\drho_R(\eta,\xvec) = 0$].
+It follows that $S_{XR} = \delta_X$ where $\delta_X(\eta,\xvec) = \drho_X / \bar{\rho}_X$ is the dark matter's energy density contrast \cite{Chung:2011xd}.
+Thus, the gauge-invariant isocurvature power spectrum equals the power spectrum of the dark matter's energy density contrast in this gauge $\Delta_S^2 = \Delta_\delta^2$; an expression for the latter quantity appears in \eref{eq:Deltadelta}.